School strike to hit special needs children worst, says mother of child with multiple needs

-Northern Ireland schools strike action: Families of special needs children to be specially impacted due to action by INTO, NAHT, NASUWT, NEU and UTU
+Northern Ireland schools strike action: Families of special needs children to be particularly impacted due to action by INTO, NAHT, NASUWT, NEU and UTU

 and live on Freeview channel 276